Robertof/nixos-docker-sd-image-builder/README.md

       the time of writing, the downloaded version is 5.0.
     - verify the integrity of the downloaded binaries with an hardcoded hash.
     - extract `qemu-aarch64-static` from the package.
-    - download the script from `git.qemu.org` to register QEMU as a `binfmt_misc` handler.
   - then, Docker builds `build-nixos`, which will:
     - create an unprivileged user for the NixOS build.
     - download and bootstrap Nix with the default configuration.